 - Reasonable price (usually under $50).

-How good is the LectroFan at masking external noise?
+How well does the LectroFan mask external noise?

-The point of white noise is to both reduce how much environmental noise you hear, and to replace sudden noise changes with a constant noise instead.
+The main reason to use a white noise machine is to reduce how much environmental noise you hear by replacing it with a constant noise of your choice.

-So before looking at the technical specifications, let’s address the most important question – does the LectoFan actually help block out noise?
+So before looking at the technical specifications, let’s address the most important question: does the LectoFan Classic reliably block out disruptive sounds?

 I’ve used the LectroFan both at night in the bedroom and during the day on my desk for several years.
 I’ve used it for that long simply because it does its job very well, with dynamically produced white noise that doesn’t loop, click or restart.

-I like that it has an upward facing speaker which fill the room with sound.
+I like that it has an upward-facing speaker which fills the room with sound.
 And it gives you very precise volume control so you can find the lowest possible volume that still works.